 Walk Along the Riva Harbor

 Here tons of fisherman’s boats were docked, there were benches everywhere lined with palm trees for people to sit and enjoy the atmosphere.
 I was excited to come to Split specifically for the palm trees as I haven’t seen palm trees since I left California.
 It almost felt like home.
 We walked a bit further down along the docks and found a great point for a picture over the entire town lit up by night.
-It was the perfect way to end a day in Split.
+It was the perfect way to end a day in Split and seemed to be the best thing to do in Split at night!

 Excursions You Should Know About BEFORE visiting Split!: